Bank Drive-Thru Services, Paper Checks & Other Things I Don’t Miss About “Traditional” Banking!

 Every day or so I’d take the deposit to the bank.

-Sometimes I would have to deposit my paycheck if the boss forgot to process payroll on time.
+Sometimes I would have to deposit a paper payroll check if the boss forgot to process it on time.

 Before that, when I was a free spender, I’d be at the ATM 3-4 times a week.